New Mexico Court Records

 How To Find An Inmate In New Mexico?

 The New Mexico Corrections Department(NMCD) maintains an online offender search portal.
 On the search portal, the general public may search to view information on inmates in prisons and other correctional facilities.
 More importantly, the portal provides information on the present location and status of the inmates.
-To search the portal, provide any or all of this information, if available:
+To search the portal, record seekers may need to provide any or all of this information, if available:

 A user may either search with the last name or the NMCD number of the offender.
 Usually, a number search provides a more precise search result, as these numbers are unique to the inmates.
 However, where the inmate’s ID number is unknown, the requestor may search with the inmate’s last name.

-Also, for a name-based search where the offender’s exact last name is unknown, fill in the first few letters of the offender’s last name.
-Here, the search function will provide search results of offenders with similar names, allowing the user to select a name from the list to view more details.
-For example, if the user searches with the keyword “Cha” the search results will provide information on offenders with similar names such as “Chadwick” and “Charles.”
+For a name-based search where the offender’s exact last name is unknown, inquirers may fill in the first few letters of the offender’s last name.
+The search function provides search results of offenders with similar names, allowing the user to select a name from the list to view more details.
+For example, if the user searches with the keyword “Cha” the search results provide information on offenders with similar names such as “Chadwick and “Charles”.

 The New Mexico Corrections Department(NMCD) does not have jurisdiction over county or city jails.
 Hence, persons interested in information on inmates in the county jail may contact the sheriff or jail administrator in the county where the offender was sentenced.
 The New Mexico Sheriffs’ Association website provides a list of New Mexico County Sheriffs’ contact details in the state.